gabrielet/NetworkRandomizer/README.md

 The statistical module is based on the two-sample Kolmogorov-Smirnov test.
 It compares random and real networks finding the differences between them and thus providing insight into non-random processes upon which real networks are built.

+The app was developed by [Gabriele Tosadori](https://github.com/gabrielet) and [Ivan Bestvina](https://github.com/ibestvina), as a project for the [National Resource for Network Biology](http://nrnb.org/).

 ### Brief explanation of the code